Psyzkaller: Learning from Historical and On-the-Fly Execution Data for Smarter Seed Generation in OS kernel Fuzzing: Background

 \subsection{Syzkaller}

-Syzkaller~\cite{syz}, an open-source fuzzer developed and maintained by Google, has become the de factor fuzzer of OS kernels such as Linux and FreeBSD.
-As shown as yellow boxes in Figure~\ref{fig:archi}, Syzkaller incorporates four major components: \texttt{syz-manager} manages the fuzzing session, including maintaining the seed queue, starting virtual machine instances for test execution, and collecting and analyzing crashes; \texttt{syz-executor} in each VM instance launched by the syz-manager executes test cases in the target OS kernel and collects test results (e,g., kernel code coverage and error states); and \texttt{fuzzer} is responsible for generating and mutating syscall sequences as test cases.
+Syzkaller~\cite{syz}, an open-source fuzzer developed and maintained by Google, has become the de facto tool for fuzzing kernels such as Linux and FreeBSD.
+As illustrated in the yellow entities of Figure~\ref{fig:archi}, it consists of two main components: (i) \texttt{syz-manager}, which orchestrates the fuzzing session by generating and mutating SCS seeds, maintaining the seed queue, launching and monitoring virtual machine (VM) instances, and collecting crash reports; and (ii) \texttt{syz-executor}, which runs within each VM to execute test cases on the target kernel and collect feedback such as code coverage and error states.

-Syzkaller generates syscall sequences by consulting its Choice Table, which specifies the probability that one syscall follows another.
-Seed generation begins with a randomly chosen syscall, after which subsequent calls are sampled according to the cumulative probability distribution recorded in the Choice Table.
-This probabilistic guidance allows the generated syscall sequences higher odds to pass the validation of the target kernel, while syscall sequences that exercise previously unseen execution paths are minimized and stored as seeds.
+Syzkaller generates SCSs using a Choice Table, a two-dimensional matrix encoding the probability that one syscall follows another.
+Seed generation starts with a randomly selected syscall, after which each subsequent syscall is chosen according to the cumulative probabilities in the Choice Table, increasing the likelihood that the sequence passes kernel validation and explores unseen code paths.

-The Choice Table in Syzkaller is built from two complementary sources of information.
-On one hand, static analysis over syscall templates (which are typically specified by human developers in the \texttt{syzlang} language) and constants (exacted from the kernel's source code) identifies candidate relationships between syscalls, for example by matching their return values and parameter types.
-On the other hand, dynamic feedback from the actual sequences executed during fuzzing captures realistic ordering patterns between syscalls.
-The probabilities derived from these two sources are combined, yielding the Choice Table that balances structural knowledge of syscall interfaces with empirical evidence from fuzzing.
-This integration enables Syzkaller to continuously refine its seed generation process and improve the effectiveness of kernel fuzzing.
+The Choice Table is constructed from two complementary sources.
+First, analysis of syscall templates—written by human experts in the \texttt{syzlang} language to specify syscall interfaces—and constants extracted from kernel source code identifies candidate syscall relationships (e.g., via parameter types or return values).
+Second, dynamic feedback from actual executions captures realistic syscall-ordering patterns.
+Syzkaller combines these static and dynamic signals to balance syntactic interface knowledge with empirical execution behavior.